-The charming fishing village of Portofino is regarded as one of Italy’s most alluring resort destinations.
-Located along the Italian Riviera just north of the Cinque Terre, Portofino features a small harbor lined with colorful homes, chic bistros lined along the boardwalk and gorgeous views everywhere you look.
-It’s a tiny place, home to only 400 resident year-round and a handful of yachts, but it’s a gem that is absolutely worth a visit and makes for a perfect 2-night getaway.
+The charming fishing village of Portofino is one of Italy’s most alluring resort destinations.
+Portofino is located along the Italian Riviera just north of the Cinque Terre.
+This beautiful town features a small harbor lined with colorful homes, designer stores and chic bistros along the boardwalk.
+It’s a tiny place, home to only 400 residents year-round and a handful of yachts.
+But it’s a gem that is absolutely worth a visit and makes for a perfect 2-night getaway.

-What To See In Portofino
+What to See in Portofino

 How to get to Portofino

-Where to stay in Portofino
+Where to Stay in Portofino

-What To See In San Fruttuoso
+What to See in San Fruttuoso

-Where To Stay In Paraggi
+Where to Stay in Paraggi

-What To Do In Santa Margherita Ligure
+What to do in Santa Margherita Ligure

-Where To Eat In Santa Margherita Ligure
+Where to Eat in Santa Margherita Ligure

-The best bakery in town is Fior di Ponti which serves up freshly baked breads, cakes and Liguria’s famous focaccia.
-Order whatever flavor just came out of the oven because focaccia is best eaten when it’s warm and soft — it’s truly heavenly.
+The best bakery in town is Fior di Ponti which serves up freshly baked bread, cakes, and Liguria’s famous focaccia.
+Order whatever flavor comes out of the oven because focaccia is best eaten when it’s warm and soft.
+It’s truly heavenly!
 For aperitivo, I loved Vineria Macchiavello, an old-school enoteca & bistro located along the main street.
-There are a few tables outside and you can enjoy abundant finger-food to accompany your wine for under €10/person.
-For lunch or dinner, Reve Cafe is a cozy and romantic little bistro that serves local (and some international) dishes and Angolo 48 is a lovely place that serves contemporary, Ligurian cuisine.
+There are a few tables outside and you can enjoy abundant finger food to accompany your wine for under €10/person.
+Vernissage, a small cocktail lounge set on an incline beneath a stone castle, has friendly service with panoramic views of the port.

-Where To Stay In Santa Margherita Ligure
+Where to Stay in Santa Margherita Ligure